jsoma/excel-tutorials/pivot-tables-crashes/README.md

 You must [download NYC's 2019-2021 motor vehicle collisions](downloading.md) to complete this assignment.

+> This is primarily a problem set.
+The more tutorial-oriented version would be [our rodent inspections dataset](../pivot-tables-crashes/).

 # Motor vehicles collisions dataset analysis

 Before you start to analyze a dataset, you need to understand its content and limitations.
 To prepare for answering the questions below, you will want to skim through the documentation available to you.
 This includes: